Does it cost to register for the UTS SOUL Award program?

 How do I record the volunteering that I am doing?

 You log your volunteering hours here.
 You will be sent an email with the info you have submitted so you can keep a record too.
-Remember to take photos and share your experience with us - we love to tell the great SOUL stories.
+Remember to take photos and share your experience with us - we love to share stories from our wonderful SOULies!

-What do I get at the end of the Award?
+What do I get at the end of the program?

-To complete the first stage - the SOUL Badge - you will be required to complete and log 35 hours volunteering and 6 hours of Skill Up workshops.
+To complete the first stage - the SOUL Badge - you will be required to complete and log 35 hours volunteering and Skill Up workshops.
 This enables you to receive the Badge; a certificate of completion, a Linkedin recommendation, and experience to include on your CV.

 Completing the Badge is a pre-requisite for the second stage - UTS SOUL Award.

-If you decide to progress to the Award stage you will need to complete and log a further 55 hours volunteering and another 6 hours of Skill Up workshops.
-Then you will receive a certificate of completion, a letter or Linkedin recommendation that details your volunteering and skills achievements, and the UTS SOUL Award listed on your graduate statement.
+If you decide to progress to the Award stage you will need to complete and log a further 55 hours volunteering and 2 more Skill Up workshops.
+Then you will receive a certificate of completion, a letter or LinkedIn recommendation that details your volunteering and skills achievements, and the UTS SOUL Award listed on your graduate statement.